furkanmumcu/Layer-Regression/README.md

 # Layer-Regression

-This is the official repository for LR (Layer Regression) as proposed in the paper "Universal and Efficient Detection of Adversarial Data through Nonuniform Impact on Network Layers."
-In this official implementation, we demonstrate the calculation of detection score proposed in LR.
-Detection scores are calculated for both clean videos and attacked images.
+This is the official repository for LR (Layer Regression), as proposed in the paper *"Universal and Efficient Detection of Adversarial Data through Nonuniform Impact on Network Layers."* In this implementation, we demonstrate how to compute the detection scores introduced in LR.
+These scores are calculated for both clean and adversarial images.

-Currently, we provide one pre-trained detector and a script to test it on clean and adversarial images.
-More pre-trained models and a training script for your own models will be added soon.
-Further details can be found in our [paper](openreview.net/forum?id=0CY5APFnFI).
+Currently, we provide one pre-trained detector along with a script to test it on clean and adversarial images.
+Additional pre-trained models and a training script for custom models will be added soon.
+Further details can be found in our [paper](https://openreview.net/forum?id=0CY5APFnFI).

 ## Installation